wolfgangmauer/qt_mono-sharp/README.md

 # qt_mono-sharp
 Mono C# bindings for Qt

-Like gtk-sharp, this project is a kind of "proof of concept" using a C-Bridge (glue) to wrap the Qt C++ functions using "mono embedded".
+Like gtk-sharp, this project using a C-Bridge (glue) to wrap the Qt C++ functions using "mono embedded".
+More Widgets/Functions can be implemented as needed.

 ## Minimal working classes: